Uka0001/devops_todolist_kubernetes_task_5_working_with_deployments/INSTRUCTION.md

 ## strategy configuration (Why such numbers)
 The strategy configuration is set to RollingUpdate because it is the most common strategy used in production environments.
+The strategy is set to minimum 2 pods and maximum 5 pods.
-The strategy is set to 2 pods because the app is a simple to-do list app that does not require many resources to run.
-The app is also not expected to have a lot of traffic, so the strategy configuration is set to a minimum to save resources.
+The strategy is set to 2 pods because it is the minimum number of pods required to run the app.
+The strategy is set to 5 pods because it is the maximum number of pods that can be scaled up to handle additional loads.

 ## how to access the app after deployment
 The app can be accessed by running the following command: